Rangdum: Geography

 The country surrounding Rangdum Monastery is very bleak and crops sometimes cannot ripen in the brief summer.
 The locals depend on their flocks and supplies from lower down the Suru Valley or over the pass from Zanskar.

+Demography

 The population of the Suru Valley as far as Parkachik are all Muslim.
 The valley is, however, practically uninhabited past Parkachik other than a couple of tiny settlements.
 The small villages of Yuldo and Julidok, at the end of the valley, are entirely Buddhist.
 The people are socially and culturally part of neighbouring Zanskar and support the 18th-century Rangdum Monastery belonging to the Gelugpa sect of Tibetan Buddhism.

+Tourism

 Rangdum has a tourist bungalow, three tea-houses and, around 2 km from the village, a summer-only camp offering accommodation for tourists in bedded tents.